Reumatik Park, by Geert Kinnaert

 Jacques Vermeire - 'Reumatik Park'.

-Geert Kinnaert is a Flemish advertising designer, comic artist and radio host, known for his celebrity comic series about Flemish actor and comedian Jacques Vermeire (1993-1995).
-In 2004 he also created a propaganda comic to support former Belgian Prime Minister Jean-Luc Dehaene and his son Tom during the elections.
+Geert Kinnaert is a Flemish advertising designer, comic artist and radio host.
+As a cartoonist, he is best-known for his celebrity comic series about Flemish actor and comedian Jacques Vermeire (1993-1995).
+In the election year 2004, Kinnaert also created a propaganda comic to support former Belgian Prime Minister Jean-Luc Dehaene and his son Tom.

 Early life and career

 Born in Leuven, Geert Kinnaert grew up as an avid doodler.
-In 1979, one of his comics was published in the amateur section 'Plant 'n Knol' of the comic magazine Robbedoes (the Dutch-language version of Spirou).
-It appeared in issue #2125 (4 January 1979).
+In issue #2125 (4 January 1979) of the comic magazine Robbedoes (the Dutch-language version of Spirou), one of his comics was published in the amateur section 'Plant 'n Knol'.
 Kinnaert received his graphic education at the Sint-Lukas School of Arts in Brussels, and eventually ran his own advertising firm.
-In the 1980s he was also active as a radio host at Radio Scorpio in Leuven.
-Between 1982 and 1996 he was involved with Radio Sinjaal, co-founded by him and his good friend Jan Dewijngaert (who later became a journalist for commercial TV network VTM).
-The duo hosted the children's radio show 'De Rekel en de Mier' and the talkshow 'De Tokshow', while Kinnaert and Daniel De Laet starred as the fictional hosts De Haes & Van Mol in the satirical radio show 'Krikkedol' (1984).
-Although Radio Sinjaal went off the air in 1996, it returned on 4 January 2019, albeit under a slightly different name: "Radio Singjaal".
+In the 1980s, he was also active as a local radio host at Radio Scorpio in Leuven.
+Between 1982 and 1996, he was involved with Radio Sinjaal, co-founded by him and his good friend Jan Dewijngaert (who later became a journalist for the commercial TV network VTM).
+The duo hosted the children's radio show 'De Rekel en de Mier' and the talkshow 'De Tokshow'.
+Together with Daniel De Laet, Kinnaert appeared as the fictional hosts De Haes & Van Mol in the satirical radio show 'Krikkedol' (1984).
+Although Radio Sinjaal went off the air in 1996, it returned on 4 January 2019 under a slightly different name, "Radio Singjaal", but with Kinnaert present again.

 Jacques Vermeire - 'Den Boer Op'.